soupglasses/smoltext/README.md

 pip install dist/smoltext-*.whl
 ```

+### Enable tab completion:

+Either use `activate-global-python-argcomplete --user` for global argcomplete.
+Or add `eval "$(register-python-argcomplete smoltext)"` to your .bashrc

 ## Current Features

 * Processes text input and gives an output of the desired font.
 * List out all available fonts with previews.
 * Clipboard functionality for fast usage.
 * Easy to use CLI commands.
+* Tab completion.

 ## Common issues